xiyuanzh/time-series-papers/README.md

 Probabilistic time series modeling with decomposable denoising diffusion model

+MOMENT: A Family of Open Time-series Foundation Models

+TimeX++: Learning Time-Series Explanations with Information Bottleneck

+A decoder-only foundation model for time-series forecasting

+Time-Series Forecasting for Out-of-Distribution Generalization Using Invariant Learning

+Conformal prediction for multi-dimensional time-series

+TimeSiam: A Pre-Training Framework for Siamese Time-Series Modeling

+Efficient and Effective Time-Series Forecasting with Spiking Neural Networks

 ### IJCAI 2024

 Large Language Models for Time Series: A Survey